mojaveazure/SNP_Utils/README.md

  - Choosing the SAM file and reference genome in FASTA format
  - Setting the basename for the output
+ - Setting filtering schemes to eliminate duplicate SNPs

+## Filtering Final VCF

+SNP\_Utils can filter found SNPs in an attempt to remove duplicate positions.
+Filtering works with both `BLAST` and `SAM` subroutines.
+The following filtering schemes are available:
+ - Use a genetic map to keeps SNPs on the chromosome specified by the map.
+Use `-b | --by-chrom` and `-m | --genetic-map` to filter by chromosome
+ - Set a minimum distance threshold in base pairs and keep the leftmost SNP when two are closer than this threshold.
+Use `-t | --threshold` to specify this distance in base pairs
+ - Use genetic map distances to choose the SNP closest to this position proportionally.
+This option ignores SNPs on other chromosomes.
+Please note that if using the `BLAST` subroutine, this filtering scheme requires that a reference sequence be used instead of a BLAST database or that the BLAST database was generated with the `-parse_seqids` flag toggled.
+Use `-d | --by-distance` and `-m | --genetic-map` to filter by genetic map distance

 ## Outputs